 1. Check the system requirements

-Minecraft Education can be installed on Chromebook, iPad, Mac, and PC.
+Minecraft Education can be installed on Windows, MacOS, ChromeOS, and as of 2022, mobile Android and iOS as well.
 To ensure your experience with Minecraft Education is top-notch, make sure your devices meet the minimum system requirements.

 To check if your device supports Minecraft Education, see System Requirements.